West Coast Artist Commission

 “The panel really responded to the expressionist nature of Joh’s paintings that explore the human psyche and wild elements of the West Coast environment.
 Joh’s paintings depict the West Coast in an exuberant, unfettered way; they twist perceptions and don’t conform to formal ways of picturing landscapes.
 The panel loved the idea of supporting Joh to create a new work through this commission.”

 Joh will create a new acrylic painting about landscape, memory and loss, focused on the ghost of the Tasmanian Thylacine and expressed in her own unique style.
 The finished work will be the second piece acquired through the commission, available exclusively for West Coast artists, following the inaugural recipient Chris Wilson in 2018.

 Joh is a well-known part of the contemporary arts and cultural scene on the West Coast, having administered the oldest and longest working commercial art gallery in Queenstown, Art Frontier Gallery.
 The commission precedes a possible exhibition of a new work series in Melbourne through Q-Bank Gallery at some stage in the future.

-Through the support of Arts Tasmania, in 2019 The Unconformity is offering one $5000 acquisitive commission for a West Coast artist or artist collaboration.
-The commission is open to 2D art works including painting, works on paper, prints or photography.
-The commissioned work should have a conceptual connection to the West Coast and be a new and significant work for the artist or artist collaboration.
+Through the support of Arts Tasmania, in 2018, 2019 and 2020 The Unconformity is offering an annual $5000 acquisitive commission for a West Coast artist or artist collaboration.
+The commission is open to 2D art works including painting, works on paper, prints or photography, with works displaying a conceptual connection to the West Coast, and being of a new and significant work for the artist or artist collaboration.